Active Cahn-Hilliard theory for nonequilibrium phase separation: quantitative macroscopic predictions and a microscopic derivation: Phase separation in O(grad 4) theory

 Here and below, we define $\Delta X \coloneqq X(\rhoL) - X(\rhoV)$.

-To proceed, let us introduce two functions of the density $\psi^{(i)}(\rho)$ with $i = 1,2$, referred to as the \emph{pseudodensities}, chosen to be the two linearly independent solutions of the second-order ordinary differential equation:
+To proceed, let us introduce two functions of the density $\psi^{(i)}(\rho)$ with $i = 1,2$, referred to as the \emph{pseudodensities}, chosen to be the two linearly independent solutions of the second-order ordinary differential equation (as shown below in Eq.~\eqref{eq:psiSv}, this choice allows to rewrite $\Jv$ as the divergence of a local tensor):

-We multiply Eq.~\eqref{eq:non-loc-mu} with $\partial_x\psi^{(1,2)}(\rho)$ and integrate through the interface.
+We multiply Eq.~\eqref{eq:non-loc-mu} by $\partial_x\psi^{(1,2)}(\rho)$ and integrate through the interface.
 Integration by parts yields the two conditions:

 where we have introduced two distinct pseudopressures: